Skip to Main Content

 Courses numbered 7000 require extensive undergraduate preparation and are intended for candidates for a master’s degree or certificate in the field in which they are given.
 Other students may be admitted only with permission of the department chair or deputy chair.

-Each course number is followed by G, T or X. The letter G means that the course may be credited only toward a master’s degree in liberal arts and sciences programs; T, that the course may be credited only toward a master’s degree or an advanced certificate in the Teacher Education Program; and X, that the course may be credited toward a master’s degree in either liberal arts and sciences programs or the Teacher Education Program.
+Each course number is followed by G, T, or X. The letter G means that the course may be credited only toward a master’s degree in liberal arts and sciences programs; T, that the course may be credited only toward a master’s degree or an advanced certificate in the Teacher Education Program; and X, that the course may be credited toward a master’s degree in either liberal arts and sciences programs or the Teacher Education Program.
 In some cases, a student may receive permission to apply credit for a course designated G toward a master’s degree in the Teacher Education Program or to apply credit for a course designated T toward a master’s degree in liberal arts and sciences programs.
-Courses whose number is preceded by the letter U are regular master’s courses that may be credited toward a City University doctoral program.
+Courses whose number is preceded by the letter U are regular master’s courses that may be credited toward a CUNY doctoral program.

 Limitation on credits per semester

 Full-time enrollment at the graduate level is defined as taking at least nine credits.
-Master’s students may not register for more than 15 graduate credits a semester or more than six graduate credits in either of the two summer sessions without special permission from the department and the Office of Academic Standing.
+Master’s students may not register for more than 15 graduate credits a semester or more than eight graduate credits in either of the two summer sessions without special permission from the department and the Office of Academic Standing.
 Students on F-1 and J-1 visas must carry a full-time load unless a lower load is approved by the Office of International Student and Scholar Services.
 It is recommended that students with full-time employment or other major time commitments carry a maximum course load of no more than six to nine credits each semester.

 Registration limitations for nondegree students